PioniaPHP-project/Pionia/docs/files/src/Logging/PioniaLogger.php.txt

         }

         $logger->pushProcessor(function ($record) use ($debug, $serverSettings, $settings){
-            // here the developer can also log some parts of the settings.ini file if (isset($serverSettings['LOGGED_SETTINGS'])){
+            // here the developer can also log some parts of the database.ini file if (isset($serverSettings['LOGGED_SETTINGS'])){
                 $settings_ = explode(',', $serverSettings['LOGGED_SETTINGS']);
                 if (is_array($settings_) && !empty($settings_)) {